DSStoffer/dsstoffer.github.io/Rtoot.md

 boxplot(rnorm(100))  # reissue until you see at least 2 outliers
 ```

 &#127817; Extra Credit: When is an outlier not an outlier?
+Answer forthcoming.

 It can't hurt to learn a little about programming in R because you will see some of it along the way.
 First, let's try a simple example of a function that returns the reciprocal of a number: